pipethedev/typescript-starter/README.md

 ## Installation

-1. Clone repository - `git clone `
+1. Clone repository - `$ git clone https://github.com/Fn-studyo/talentQL-task.git`

-2. Install dependencies - `cd talent`
+2. Install dependencies - `$ cd talent`

-3. Install dependencies - `npm install`
+3. Install dependencies - `$ npm install`

 4. Create a new file `.env` if it doesn't exist and copy the contents of `.env.example` into it to be able to run your server on production environment.